grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 #### Use bind mounts

-If you plan to use folders on your host for the database or configuration when running Grafana in Docker, you must start the container with a user that has the permission to access and write to the folder you map.
+If you plan to use folders on your host for the database or configuration when running Grafana in Docker, you must start the container with a user with permission to access and write to the folder you map.

 To use bind mounts, run the following command: